-Central Government National Investment authority Investors The municipality has little industrial Its purpose is to attract new business and They want development to continue and are development and wants to expand its industry to the area and help maintain the interested in creating an environmentally industrial base.
-The local municipal economic health of the region.
-It has already attractive community but are not especially attracted several new businesses to develop at concerned with the ecological level of council is firmly behind the the proposed business park.
-They have put lots preserving habitats and species and creating a development.
-There is an economic of work and economic resources into planning green buffer zone.
-They support the business recession taking place, so the municipality needs to attract new this project and don't want to start from square park development but are not adamant about one again.
-They consider the land swap development.
-Local mayors in the maintaining it on the current proposed site. regional municipality are opposed to the proposed by the region to be a poor solution establishment of a greenbelt around the since it will set the project back too far to replan area since this would limit development on another site.
-They claim the business park in their jurisdictions. can still be built while preserving part of the wetland and it will also create green space in the form of recreational areas around the new office buildings.
+National Investment authority

+Its purpose is to attract new business and industry to the area and help maintain the economic health of the region.
+It has already attracted several new businesses to develop at the proposed business park.
+They have put lots of work and economic resources into planning this project and don't want to start from square one again.
+They consider the land swap proposed by the region to be a poor solution since it will set the project back too far to replan on another site.
+They claim the business park can still be built while preserving part of the wetland and it will also create green space in the form of recreational areas around the new office buildings.